hikeventures/hikeventures.github.io/_posts/reviews/2013-12-04-amc-guide-to-winter-hiking-and-camping-everything-you-need-to-plan-your-next-cold-weather-adventure-by-yemaya-mauer-and-lucas-st-clair.markdown

 layout: post
 ---

 Written by a husband-and-wife team of authors, this book was published by Appalachian Mountain Club in 2009.
-On its almost 200 pages it covers a variety of topics, all of which are approached with the peculiarities of winter hiking and camping in mind.
+On its almost 200 pages it covers a variety of topics, all of which are approached with the peculiarities of winter hiking and camping in mind. {% include disclaimer.html %}

 <a href="http://www.flickr.com/photos/90204224@N07/11212388224"><img src="http://farm3.staticflickr.com/2847/11212388224_98e61e4e5c.jpg" width="333" height="500" alt="AMC Guide to Winter Hiking &amp; Camping"></a>
 <!--more-->